kaisenlinux/manpages-dev/category/Mount/mount.md

               Check data CRC-32 checksums.
 This is the default.

        no_chk_data_crc.
               Do  not  check data CRC-32 checksums.
 With this option, the filesystem does not check CRC-32 checksum for data, but it does check it for the internal indexing information.
               This option only affects reading, not writing.
 CRC-32 is always calculated when writing the data.

        compr={none|lzo|zlib}
               Select the default compressor which is used when new files are written.
 It is still possible to read compressed files if mounted with the none option.

    Mount options for udf
        UDF is the "Universal Disk Format" filesystem defined by OSTA, the Optical Storage Technology Association, and is often used for DVD-ROM,  frequently  in  the  form  of  a  hybrid
        UDF/ISO-9660 filesystem.
 It is, however, perfectly usable by itself on disk drives, flash drives and other block devices.
 See also iso9660.

-       uid=   Make  all  files  in the filesystem belong to the given user.  uid=forget can be specified independently of (or usually in addition to) uid=<user> and results in UDF not storing uids to the media.
+       uid=   Make all files in the filesystem belong to the given user.  uid=forget can be specified independently of (or usually in addition to) uid=<user> and results in UDF not stor‐ ing uids to the media.
 In fact the recorded uid is the 32-bit overflow uid -1 as defined by the UDF standard.
 The value is given as either <user> which  is  a  valid  user name or the corresponding decimal user id, or the special string "forget".

        gid=   Make  all  files  in  the filesystem belong to the given group.  gid=forget can be specified independently of (or usually in addition to) gid=<group> and results in UDF not storing gids to the media.
 In fact the recorded gid is the 32-bit overflow gid -1 as defined by the UDF standard.
 The value is given as either <group>  which  is  a  valid group name or the corresponding decimal group id, or the special string "forget".

        umask= Mask out the given permissions from all inodes read from the filesystem.
 The value is given in octal.